tobistudio/HomeLuxe/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App - HomeLuxe

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This site is for e-commerce site.

-## Available Scripts
+## Available Scripts - typescript + javascript

 In the project directory, you can run: